GovReady/govready-q/docs/source/Automation.md

 * Multiple-choice fields: Encoded as a JSON array of strings, where each string is a programmatic identifier for a selected choice.

+* Datagrid fields: Encoded as a JSON array of dictionaries, where each dictionary describes the row of data fields.

 * Integer and real number fields: Encoded as a JSON number.
 Integer fields must contain integer values.

 * File fields: Encoded as a JSON object containing the properties `url` (a link to download the file content), `type` (the MIME type), and `size` (the size of the file in bytes).